mark34334/mark34334.github.io/_posts/2024-01-28-creating-terraform-module-s3-remote-backend.md

 - [https://blog.digital.cloud](https://blog.digitalden.cloud/creating-a-terraform-module-for-s3-remote-backend-with-dynamodb-state-locking-17f1df067a8d)

 ## This post
-- This post was made to check and sovle the issue
+- This post was made to check and sovle the issue.